seriousben/embeddable-react-widget/README.md

 ## Features

 * Full ES6/ES2015 support (with Babel)
-* Package fonts, css, json, javascripts together into one simple repository (with Webpack)
+* Package fonts, css, json, javascripts together into one single package (with Webpack)
-* No css tyling conflicts between the host page and the widget (with https://github.com/premasagar/cleanslate)
+* No css styling conflicts between the host page and the widget (with https://github.com/premasagar/cleanslate)
 * User theming of widget
 * Obfuscating of the widget code